circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ## Cloud Foundry

 Cloud Foundry deployments require the Cloud Foundry CLI.
-Be sure to match the architecture to you docker image (commands below assume debian based image).
-This example pattern takes advantage of  "Blue/Green" deployments using Cloud Foundry's map-route/unmap-route commands, but is not necessary.
+Be sure to match the architecture to your Docker image (the commands below assume you're using a Debian-based image).
+This example pattern implements "Blue-Green" deployments using Cloud Foundry's map-route/unmap-route commands, which is an optional feature above and beyond a basic `cf push`.

 ### Install the CLI